PacktPublishing/Real-World-Edge-Computing/example-services/publish/src/service-peer/README.md

 # example-services

-Steps to buld, push, publish and deploy service on an Edge device node
+Steps to build, push, publish and deploy service on an Edge device node

 ## Service peer
 1. [Setup ENVIRONMENT variables](#1-setup-environment-variables)